 Skip to main content

-Software-Defined Networking (SDN) is transforming cybersecurity procurement by decoupling the network's control and data planes, enabling centralized management and enhanced security.
-This shift addresses the agility gap inherent in traditional, hardware-centric networks, where manual configurations are slow and error-prone.
-Modern SDN solutions leverage intent-based networking and AI-driven automation, reducing operational expenses and improving resilience against cyber threats.
+Software-Defined Networking (SDN) is transforming cybersecurity by decoupling the network's control and data planes, enabling centralized management and automated security policies.
+This shift addresses the agility gap and the escalating costs of complexity in traditional networking environments.
+The market is evolving towards intent-based networking and autonomous networks driven by AI, offering increased resilience and reduced operational expenses.

 Download the report